 McMullen & Sons, a family Brewer purchased The Nag’s Head in 1927 for then the pricely sum of £7,525 GBP – God bless the London property market!
 Breakfast at The Nag’s Head was documented in 1970s Old Covent Garden photography book by Clive Boursnell called Covent Garden Then and Now, capturing the epiphany of good times at the Nags.
 An era where the pub would open at 5am for market traders and pint bottles of milk was a thing!

 Sounds from the Royal Opera House have blessed locals of the Nag’s Head since the 1700s.
 Moira McEnroy was born on the premises of The Nag’s in 1929 when her parents were landlords of the Nag’s….
 Moira was raised in the real-life motion picture of Covent Garden including the local soundtrack of the Royal Opera House and passing traders during bath time.

 Have you got old photos of The Nag’s pub?
 Family & friends enjoying the pub?
 Or working behind the bar?
-Email your photo/s and the year it was taken to email@example.com and we’d be happy to share your story.
+Email your photos and the year it was taken to firstname.lastname@example.org and we’d be happy to share your story on social media.